 OCD involves a pattern of unwanted thoughts (obsessions) followed by repetitive behaviors (compulsions).
 These thoughts and corresponding behaviors may take up a lot of time and energy, and interfere with your ability to carry out daily activities.
 OCD symptoms often center around certain themes such as cleanliness, a need for order or security, fear of losing control, or anxiety related to engaging in abnormal or offensive behavior.

 Doctors and mental health professionals test for OCD by talking with you about your symptoms, determining if you have obsessions and compulsive behaviors, and by evaluating if these thoughts and behaviors interfere with your functioning.
+Your Talkspace provider will conduct an OCD screening to provide a full diagnosis using the criteria in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders or DSM-5.

 Mental health professionals often use a structured interview which involves asking standard questions to assess if your symptoms are consistent with OCD.
 These questions determine the severity, nature, and duration of your symptoms.